Site icon Our Breathing Planet

 Snake’s Head Fritillary Physical Description

-The mesmerizing Snake’s Head Fritillary is a creation of Nature that fully earns the appreciation it typically receives from those who encounter it.
+The mesmerizing Snake’s Head Fritillary certainly qualifies as a creation of Nature that fully earns the appreciation it typically receives from those who encounter it.
 Yet it does so without the benefit of physical size.
-That’s true since, in that respect, it’s a small member of its Order.
+That’s true since, in that respect, it’s a small member of its particular Order.

-Each example of this true botanical beauty typically produces a single, strongly upright stem.
-These also generally develop as relatively slender.
+Each example of this true botanical beauty typically produces only a single, though strongly upright stem.
+These features also generally develop as relatively slender.
 Exceptional specimens attain heights of up to 15 in (38.1 cm).
 Most of them, however, remain somewhat shorter than this.

-These stems also possess several distinctly shaped leaves.
-This foliage develops as highly elongated, and each typically curls in upon itself along its length.
-Both these and the stems from which they spring also usually present as a light shade of green in color.
+These stems also possess several highly distinctly-shaped shaped leaves.
+This amazing foliage develops as highly elongated, and each generally curls in upon itself along its length.
+Both these and the stems from which they spring also usually present as a very light shade of green in color.

-The vast majority of specimens display a strongly checkered pattern of various shades of purple.
-Sometimes white also develop mixed in with the purple.
-In rare examples, it may even be pure white.
-Numerous thin, reddish-brown veins augment its distinctiveness.
+The vast majority of specimens of this wonder display a strongly checkered pattern of various shades of purple.
+Sometimes white also develops mixed in with the purple.
+In rare examples, it sometimes even shows pure white.
+Many thin, reddish-brown veins augment its distinctiveness.

 Source: https://shorturl.at/gkpFP Public Domain Image